Admissions & Enrollment Checklist

 Westchester Community College has more than 65 different degree and certificate programs.
 Prospective students are welcome to attend an Information Session hosted by an admissions counselor to learn more about the college, our programs and services.
 Please click here for dates, times, locations, and to RSVP.

 Apply for Admission

 All students are encouraged to apply online.
 Click here to apply online or download the admissions paper application.
 Students applying online must pay the $35 non-refundable application fee with a credit card.
 Students using the paper application must submit the application with the $35 non-refundable application fee (check or money order) to the Office of Admissions located in the Administration Building Room 210.

 Please note, email and letter notifications with next steps are sent to students approximately one week after applications are processed.

 Applicants who have attended a prior college must have an official college transcript sent to the Transfer Credit Evaluator in the Registrar’s Office located in the Administration Building Room 107.
 Colleges that are members of the Script-Safe Network (click here for list of participating colleges) may have their transcripts emailed to eTrans@sunywcc.edu.

 Placement testing is required of all new full-time students.
 Part-time students who wish to enroll in English and/or mathematics must also take placement testing.
 Students who have successfully completed college-level English and/or mathematics courses with a grade of “C” (2.0 on 4.0 scale) will be waived from all or part of the placement test.
 A schedule of placement tests will be mailed to you along with your acceptance letter.
 Click here to view more information about placement testing.

 New York State Public Health laws require all students, regardless of age, enrolling in 6 or more credits must be in compliance with the NYS Meningitis Law and all students enrolling in 6 or more credits who were born on or after January 1, 1957 must provide proof of immunity for measles, mumps and rubella.
-Documentation should be submitted with your application or brought, faxed or mailed to the Student Health Office located in the Student Center Building.
+Documentation should be submitted with your application or brought, faxed, emailed or mailed to the Student Health Office located in the Student Center Building.
 Click here to download the immunization form.